OTV Weekend Report

 [hdvideo id=59 ]

-Hello, treatment thank you for joining us for this weekend’s news report for Friday the 13th.
+Hello, thank you for joining us for this weekend’s news report for Friday the 13th.
 My name is Blaire Phillips and these are the news highlights for the week for the region.

 Chinese fishermen remain detained in Palau prison